 Types of Accounts in Windows 11

-The administrator account offers complete control over the Windows 11 system or device.
-It facilitates you to install hardware and software, access all files, change settings globally, execute elevated tasks, add or remove new user accounts, etc. If you forgot your password, got locked out of your computer, it’s better to have another administrator account as a backup.
+Windows 11 offers two types of user accounts: Standard User accounts and Administrator accounts.
+An Administrator account provides complete control over the Windows 11 system or device.
+This account allows you to install hardware and software, access all files, change settings globally, execute elevated tasks, add or remove new user accounts, and more.
+It is recommended to have another administrator account as a backup in case you forget your password or get locked out of your computer.

-In comparison, the Standard account is very limited.
-A Standard User can only use existing applications, and cannot install/remove applications.
-It prevents you from making changes to global settings and adding/deleting user accounts on a computer.
-It can only perform basic tasks and if an app or setting requires elevation, they’ll need administrative credentials to complete the task.
+On the other hand, a Standard User account is limited in its capabilities.
+A Standard User can only use existing applications and cannot install or remove applications.
+It prevents users from making changes to global settings and adding or deleting user accounts on a computer.
+Standard Users can only perform basic tasks, and if an app or setting requires elevation, they'll need administrative credentials to complete the task.

 Change Account Type to Administrator From Windows Settings

 First, let’s see how to use Windows 11’s Settings utility to change an existing Standard account into an Administrator account.
 You can only use any of the following methods if you logged in to an Administrator account.

 To open Settings, Right-click the Start button and select ‘Settings’ or press Windows + I in Windows 11.

 Open the ‘Accounts’ section in the left pane, and click on ‘Family & other users’ on the right pane.

 Under the ‘Other users’ section, you’ll find all the user accounts on your system other than your own.

 Click or tap the name of the user account you want to make an Administrator and click on the ‘Change account type’ button that’s revealed.